ssampatucsd/DSC232-Group_Project_Yelp/README.md

 ### 4.5 Compare Model Performances
 Both models were utilized to predict the star ratings of businesses.
-The SVM model demonstrated superior accuracy compared to the logistic regression model because it is capable of capturing more complex and non-linear relationships in the data.
+The SVM model demonstrated superior accuracy compared to the logistic regression model because it is capable of handling more complex and capturing the non-linear relationships in the data.
 Additionally, SVM's approach of maximizing the margin between classes makes it robust to overfitting, which likely contributed to its higher accuracy.
+Logistic regression finds linear relationships between the features and the star ratings, which causes a limitation when the actual relationships in the data are more complicated and not capturing all the nuances, which led to the lower accuracy.

 ## 5. Discussion
 ### Data Exploration: Exploratory Data Analysis